DanielTBonn/collectors-connect/USERSTORY.md

 # USER STORY

+As a collector who enjoys

 ## ACCEPTANCE CRITERIA

 When I view the header with a navbar,
-Then I am presented with a our website name, a search bar, a home page button a login or logout button, and a profile button, When I view the main page, then I am presented with a list of different collections When I click on any collection,
+Then I am presented with a our website name, a search bar, a home page button a login or logout button, and a profile button, When I view the main page,
+Then I am presented with a list of different collections When I click on any collection while logged out,
-Then I am taken to that specific collections page
+Then I am redirected to a login pagem
+When I am on that login page,
+Then I have the option to enter in my email and password to login or go to a sign up page, When I am on the sign up page,
+Then I have the option to enter in an email, username, and password to sign up for the application,
-When I am on the collection page,
+When I am on the collection page while logged in,
-Then I can view all the items in that collection, and a link to the user's profile
+Then I can view all the items in that collection, and a link to the user's profile, When I am on that user's profile page,
+Then I can see a list of their different collections (and other user info?), When I am logged in,
+Then a profile icon that links to my user page shows up on the navbar as well as a logout icon, When I am logged in on my profile page,
+Then I am able to add a collection with a name and a tag or edit one of my existing collections, When I wish to edit my existing collection,
+Then I can change the name, the tag, or add/delete photos from the list, When I wish to search for a collection,
+Then I can search the collection by it's tag,
+When I click the log out option,
+Then I am redirected to the home page

 ## extra ideas